JonTheNiceGuy/fortigate_policy/README.md

 All these variables are set from either the group vars, or by passing "extra" values (see the example playbook below)

+* `run_actions_async` - default 'false': At the cost of massive CPU spike, perform creation actions for objects (not groups) as a parallell activity.

 * `validate_all` - Default `True`: Ensures all the following flags match certain linting and validation checks
   * `validate_addresses`: Checks just Address objects and groups